juxor/afaq/markdown/secI4.md

 On this question there is some disagreement.
 Some anarchists argue that the lazy should not be deprived of the means of life.
-Social pressure, they argue, would ensure those who take from, but do not contribute, to the community to listen to their conscience and start producing for the community that supports them.
+Social pressure, they argue, would ensure those who take from, but do not contribute, to the community listen to their conscience and start producing for the community that supports them.
 If this did not happen, then the person who refused to contribute would be asked to leave (freedom of association means the freedom **not** to